-In what cases can a child be considered a dependent for the SAR?
+In what cases can a child be considered a dependent for the HAR?

 What applies to you ?

-A child is considered to be dependent on you when you effectively and permanently bear his maintenance costs (education, clothing, food and accommodation) and he resides in France in a stable manner.
+A child is considered to be your dependent when you effectively and permanently bear his maintenance costs (education, clothing, food and housing) and he resides in France on a stable basis.
 A child considered dependent by your Caf: titleContent or your MSA: titleContent may not be in tax matters.
 For the RSA: titleContent, an adult over 25 years of age cannot be considered a dependent.

 Before 6 years

-A child is considered to be your dependent in one of the following cases:
+A child is considered dependent on you in one of the following cases:

 - It is your effective and permanent responsibility

-More generally, a person is dependent on you when you bear the costs of maintaining education, clothing, food and accommodation.
+More generally, a person is your dependant when you bear the costs of maintaining your education, clothing, food and accommodation.

 The dependent child may be recognized or not, adopted or entrusted for adoption, ward of the Nation or taken in.